 The importance of citations is easy to understand once you look at them from the viewpoint of a search engine.
 Namely, they act as credible sources of information related to your business.
 And, while cleaning up your citations may be a long and tedious process, it is well worth the effort.
 Just remember that you are doing it for the sake of bettering your work.
-So, without further ado, here are the best ways to clean up your citations.
+So, without further ado, AZ Citation Services brings you the best ways to clean up your citations.

 - The first thing you should start with is the citations that are specific to your city and industry.

 - Second thing – keep a list of directories on which you have previously updated the NAP.
 This will allow you to follow up with these directories with greater ease.
 It will also turn out to be very helpful for you to audit your citations after a while.
 Know that you can use a spreadsheet for this action.

 - Thirdly, make sure that you don’t just add new citations.
 Instead, you have to update the old ones.

 Your citations are credible sources of information related to your business and that is the reason why they are so important.
 As you can imagine citation cleanup is not very fun and interesting.
 Still, it needs to be done.
 It will be worth your while.